L-M-P-J/lets-get-quizzical/README.md

-# Oat & Honey
+# Let's Get Quizzical

-Oat & Honey is a self-care e-commerce website created using React and Firebase.
-This user interface automatically updates the product section when new products are added by utilizing the Etsy API.
-In addition, by using the VatComply API to pull live exchange rate information, users are ensured that they are paying the correct price when the currencies are converted.
+Let's Get Quizzical is an interactive trivia pursuit-like application created using React and Firebase.
+This application stores all past games on the Firebase Realtime Database to allow users to replay old games.
+This application was created with a team of 3 other developers, and fully planned using tools such as Figma & Trello.